soccerGB/MSIExperiment/Readme.md

    1. Schedule a Container Monitor Task

-         This is a long running task, it jobs is to monitor the life cycle of each container with specific label ("MSIProxyContainer") or "MSIClientContainer"), keep tracking their IP Addresses and confgiure each client container for MSI port forwarding via "docker exec", which eliminates the need to modify original client container images themselves.
+         - This is a long running task, it jobs is to monitor the life cycle of each container with specific labels ("MSIProxyContainer" or "MSIClientContainer")
+         - When the ProxyContainer (container with MSIProxyContaienr label, was created, it records its ip address.
+         - For each newly created MSI client container, it will setup its portforwarding configuration remotely via "docker exec" command with proxy container ip address stored in above steps
+         - This task should also handle the required reconfiguration scenarios in cases that the ProxyContainer died and restarted

    2. Build the proxycontainer image with the following new route added into its routing table as part of the container startup sequence